 Shine a Spotlight on Your Work

 Did you know the Spoonflower design challenge is highlighted on all of our e-marketing channels every Thursday?
 That means your design could be shown to over 500,000 community members helping drive traffic to your Spoonflower shop.
-Whether it’s a spotlight in our magazine, a shoutout on Instagram during the live winner announcement or a feature at the top of the main fabric page (a new benefit!), there are so many opportunities for extra eyes on your Spoonflower shop and it just requires you to enter a design.
+Whether it’s a spotlight in our magazine, a shoutout on Instagram during the live winner announcement, or a feature on the Spoonflower home page or in an email, there are so many opportunities for extra eyes on your Spoonflower shop and it just requires you to enter a design.

 Design Challenge Pro Tip #4: Join the design challenge conversation on social media.
 Tag your photos with @spoonflower and #spoonflower on Instagram so we can see your design entry process shots!